Gabriele-Cutrona/Gabriele-Cutrona/README.md

 - 💥 There are no fun facts about me
 - 🙁 Cause I have no friends (jk (maybe))
 - 🐧 The Year Of The Linux Desktop is near
+- 📃 This readme is not a template,